 What to expect on your first visit...

 Sunday is traditionally when Episcopalians gather for worship.
 The principal weekly worship is the Holy Eucharist, also known as the Lord's Supper or Holy Communion.
 In most Episcopal churches, worship is accompanied by the singing of hymns, and in some churches, much of the service is sung.
-At Grace Church we offer a Sunday worship services: at 10:15 AM.
-(9:30 during the summer).
+At Grace Church we offer a Sunday worship service at 10:15 AM.
 In addition, we also offer the Holy Eucharist with prayers for healing on Wednesdays at 12:10 AM.

 Episcopalians worship in many different styles, ranging from very formal, ancient, and multi-sensory rites with lots of singing, music, fancy clothes (called vestments), and incense, to informal worship with contemporary music.
 Yet all worship in the Episcopal Church is based in the Book of Common Prayer, which gives worship a familiar feel, no matter where you go.